This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

-Additionally, this Broan exhaust fan, heater, and light has an attractive design that wouldn’t look out of place in any style of bathroom.
+Additionally, this Broan exhaust combo has an attractive design that would look stylish in most bathrooms.
 If you already have a 6-inch ventilation duct, the QTXN110HL will slot straight in with ease.

-If you don’t mind spending a little bit extra on a quality product, then this device should definitely be on your radar.
+If you don’t mind spending a little extra money for quality, then this device should definitely be on your radar.

 - Low noise output – like all the best exhaust fans, you’ll forget it was even there.

 - Sleek design – will blend into almost any room thanks to its minimal profile.

 - Easy installation – can be easily fitted by DIYers.

 - Premium product – demands a higher price tag.